Easy Homemade Thousand Island Dressing

 Is thousand island dressing the same as Big Mac sauce?

 Not quite.
-While similar in flavor, Thousand Island dressing contains different ingredients and a distinct balance of sweet and tangy.
+While similar in flavor, Thousand Island dressing contains different ingredients and a distinct balance of sweetness and tang.

 Can I use this as a burger sauce?